miladghaznavi/crdts/README.md

 ```

 Run `test.sh` from the root folder of this repository to test the entire implementation.
 This script compiles the repository.
-It places the compiled files in a folder `install` and
+It places the compiled files in the folder `install` and
 creates a binary file `crdts_test` which runs all test cases of the entire implementation.
 Run the following to test the repository: